michael-bateman/michael-bateman.github.io/UPDATE.md

 * Change the `education.html` page for Bootstrap 4 which is now located at `{{ site.baseurl }}/about/education/`
 * Changes Nav links

+## Thursday Feb 23

+* More internal testing on local dev server, nothing ready to be pushed yet.